nest-desktop/nest-desktop/docs/user/setup.rst

 For more information read the full installing docs :doc:`here <setup>`.

-2. Start NEST Desktop (in other terminal session):
+2. Start NEST Desktop (in another terminal session):

 .. code-block:: bash